cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-To the beginning of the main function (to line 82) we once again add a boolean variable to make this easier later on.
+A boolean variable will make things easier with plots as well, so let's create one at the beginning of the main function (line 82).

 ```py
 isPileup = "pileup" in variable
 ```

-Next we need to make sure pileup variables aren't used for data and QCD by putting the code that starts from line 152 under an if statement.
+We need to make sure pileup variables aren't used for data and QCD.
+To do this, put the code that starts from line 152 under an if statement as follows:

 ```py
 if(not isPileup):